Chris Broderick on seven-string guitars and Jackson signature models

-The former Megadeth man is now with new band Act Of Defiance, but seven-strings have been a big part of Chris Broderick's playing life for 25 years.
+The former Megadeth man is now with new band Act Of Defiance, but 7-string guitars have been a big part of Chris Broderick's playing life for 25 years.

 As part of our recent series of articles focussing on these instruments of expanded range we spoke to Chris about his first encounters with seven-strings, the playing advantages and designing his custom PAF Pro pickups.